 The Hazards of a Cracked Frozen Plumbing Pipe

-In order to prevent weakened pipes from freezing and bursting, you may want to consider in place pipe restoration.
+The truth is that older pipes are more prone to bursting if they encounter an ice blockage.
+This is because the pipe walls just aren’t as strong as they were when the pipes were first installed.
+In order to prevent weakened pipes from freezing and bursting, you may want to consider in-place pipe restoration.
 This involves cleaning your plumbing pipes and inserting an epoxy saturated liner or coating into your pipes, which helps seal small leaks and cracks.
 The process does not involve removing large sections of finishes, like flooring and drywall.
 Instead, the process can be performed using a pipe access point or a small hole can be cut in order to access the damaged pipe.
 This is far less costly than having a plumber come out and completely remove and replace the offending plumbing pipe.
 It’s also faster than a traditional pipe replacement, which means water service can be restored quickly once the plumbing pipes have been lined and the liners have cured.